 In January 2019, the last print edition of Glamour saw the light of day.
 The monthly magazine ended its long history of paper versions and switched to online releases.
 The magazine is geared towards young women.
 Therefore, it restructured to fit its lifestyle and is now actively developing its social media accounts and website.

-For the internet publication’s logo, the editorial team chose an elegant inscription in capital letters.
+For the internet publication’s logo, the editorial team chose an elegant capital-letter inscription.
 A distinctive feature of the sign is the varied thickness of the elements.
 This feature symbolizes the diversity of content that caters to the interests of businesswomen, housewives, young mothers, students, and single women.

-The slim glyphs speak of the slimness and youthfulness of the readers, whose average age is 33 years.
-The full and rounded elements reflect the desire to uncover the facets of modern life fully and to show bright and interesting details.
+The slim glyphs speak to readers’ slimness and youthfulness, with an average age of 33 years.
+The full and rounded elements reflect a desire to uncover the facets of modern life and to show bright, interesting details.

-The elegant letters demonstrate the journalists’ skill, who can catch attention and engage with their materials.
+The elegant letters demonstrate the journalists’ skill in catching attention and engaging with their materials.

 Font and Colors

-Black color is primary for Glamour signs.
-The choice demonstrates the neutrality of the publication, which allowed for attracting a broader audience of various interests and views.
+Black is the primary color for Glamour signs.
+The choice demonstrates the publication’s neutrality, which helped attract a broader audience with diverse interests and views.
 Black also speaks of confidence and dominance in the market.
 In terms of audience reach, the magazine has far outpaced most American fashion media.

 The style of the inscription echoes several popular fonts, like Romely Bold and Tonus Contrast Black, but does not have exact counterparts.
-The pleasant roundness of the glyphs speaks of easy, engaging reading—a clever combination of entertaining and useful content.
-And the sharp elements show accurate and catchy headlines and comments.
+The pleasant roundness of the glyphs speaks of easy, engaging reading, a clever combination of entertaining and useful content.
+And the sharp elements showcase accurate, catchy headlines and comments.